Naka-Taku Station: Lines

 The station is served by the Karatsu Line and is located 13.6 km from the starting point of the line at Kubota.

 Station layout

 The station consists of a side platform serving a single track.
 A simple prefabricated station building is unstaffed and houses a waiting room and an automatic ticket vending machine.
 A bike shed is located nearby.

-Adjacent stations

 History

 Japanese National Railways (JNR) opened the station on 1 April 1964 as an additional station on the existing track of the Karatsu Line.
 With the privatization of JNR on 1 April 1987, control of the station passed to JR Kyushu.

 Passenger statistics

-In fiscal 2016, the station was used by an average of 465 passengers daily (boarding passengers only), and it ranked 251st among the busiest stations of JR Kyushu.
+In fiscal 2020, the station was used by an average of 360 passengers daily (boarding passengers only), and it ranked 242nd among the busiest stations of JR Kyushu.